 Start by keeping track and making a list of your monthly expenses.
 Go through the list and eliminate all the non-essential things such as cable, daily Starbucks coffee, eating out and entertainment, etc.

 Put that extra money towards your savings account/emergency fund.

 I recommend the budget app Mint.
-It is free to sign up.
-It is a great budget tracker app.
+It is a great budget tracker app and is free to sign up.
 You can see where all of your money is going and coming.

 I’ve always been good with my money, but I didn’t realize how much I was spending on eating out.

 We’ve all heard that a good rule of thumb is 6 months, but is it enough?
 I would aim for at least 9 months.

 It doesn’t hurt to have that little extra cushion.
 Six months will fly by in a blink of an eye and sometimes it takes longer than that to find your next job.
 Determine the bare minimum cost to cover 9 months’ worth of expenses and begin contributing to it.